 Now that you've decided to get a pet, one thing is for certain—you will not have any trouble finding one.
-Currently, cats and kittens are overpopulating many shelters, and finding them homes (whether that be a foster or forever home) is in high demand.
-Cats are being brought to shelters at an exponential rate right now, which is causing shelters to be above capacity.
+Currently, cats and kittens are overpopulating many shelters, and cat homes (whether they be foster or forever homes) are in high demand.
+Cats are being brought to shelters at an astounding rate right now, and many are at or above capacity.
 Finding these pets their new home is crucial to helping reduce the overpopulation that is happening all over the world.

-There are several places you can go to buy a cat that will be perfect for you.
-The age and type of cat you are looking for will greatly influence your choice on where you go.
+There are several places you can go to buy a cat that will be perfect for you and your situation.
+The age and type of cat you are looking for will greatly influence where you go.
 Wherever you decide to go, make sure you are fully committed to taking care of your pet financially as well as socially.
 Cats are very social animals and can become very expensive.
-Make sure you are ready to commit to your pet for it's entire life; as cats can live upwards of twenty years.
+Make sure you are ready to commit to your pet for its entire life, as cats can live upwards of twenty years with good care.

 A Guide to Choosing the Right Cat

 To get the most enjoyable experience out of your pet, research which breed will best suit your family and lifestyle.
 Avoid spur of the moment purchases or buying a pet as a gift.
 Consider the cost, time, and care it will need.
-I highly recommend talking to a vet as part of your research and get professional and valuable advice about different breeds.
-Some veterinarians specialize in feline care, and have clinics that are specifically tailored for them.
+I highly recommend talking to a vet as part of your research.
+Get professional and valuable advice about different breeds from the professionals that know them best.
+Some veterinarians specialize in feline care and have clinics that are specifically tailored for them.
 Finding the right vet is just as important as finding the perfect pet.

 - Room for one more (Do you already have pets?
 Have you considered the affects getting a cat would have on them?)